nerbiz/wordclass/docs/classes/Admin.md

 ### ::roleRedirects()
 Redirect to a custom URL after login, specified per role.
+It is possible to use a wildcard character ('*'), to redirect all roles, though explicitly named roles take precedence.
 Unspecified roles will just redirect to the default Wordpress admin.

 #### Example